 History of Source FM – The idea to create a community radio station in the Falmouth and Penryn area goes back to 2006 when Source FM Director Russell Clarke first made a successful license application to Ofcom.
-The 1st broadcast took place on February 28th 2009 from the University College Falmouth Tremough campus in Penryn, the Source now has its own dedicated studios in Falmouth and has over three years of experience in broadcasting a diverse and exciting variety of programmes on the FM waveband and globally via the Internet.
+The 1st broadcast took place on February 28th 2009 from the University College Falmouth Tremough campus in Penryn.
+Source FM now has its own dedicated studios in Falmouth and has over 8 years of experience in broadcasting a diverse and exciting variety of programmes on the FM waveband and globally via the Internet.

 Source FM owns it’s own modest premises on Tregenver Road in Falmouth including two fully equipped live ‘on-air’ studios and an office unit, which means our operational overheads are comparatively small.
 Also, because we are a community interest company, limited by guarantee with no shareholders, we can offer local companies a great deal on sponsorship and still afford to make sure that all our profits are ploughed back into the company to provide more opportunities for our volunteers.

 Source FM has been so successful at recruiting and training volunteers that two local education providers asked us to help them deliver training on their behalf.
 We co-delivered a certificate in Radio Production with Adult Education Falmouth, and, with Falmouth University we co-delivered a Foundation Degree in Radio Production.
 All this collaboration means that there is a vibrant culture of learning and opportunity at Source FM.

 Source FM broadcasts Cornwall’s 1st and only dedicated LGBT programme every Wednesday evening called Rainbow Source.

 Source FM hosts a series of live musk and performance events throughout the summer in Kimberley Park in Falmouth called ParkLive.
 We are currently into our 5th year of producing ParkLive and more information can be found here www.parklive.rocks